Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 Roth IRA Accounts

-With tax-free growth and qualified withdrawals also being tax-free (for beneficiaries as well), Roth IRAs are of the most tax-efficient savings vehicles available to investors.
+With tax-free growth and qualified withdrawals also being tax-free (for beneficiaries as well), Roth IRAs are one of the most tax-efficient savings vehicles available to investors.
 Allowing these the most time to accumulate, like your tax-deferred accounts, is always a good choice.
-And leaving these accounts untouched throughout your retirement can mean more money for your loved ones as RMD’s have been done away with (via the SECURE 2.0 Act) and withdrawals after your passing can be deferred for up to 10 years.
+And leaving these accounts untouched throughout your retirement can mean more money for your loved ones, as RMDs have been done away with (via the SECURE 2.0 Act), and withdrawals after your passing can be deferred for up to 10 years.

 SOURCE: